mrrpnya/mrrpnya.github.io/content/en/collections/lgbtq_resources.md

 Nope.
 You don't need *any* dysphoria to be trans.
 If you want to be a gender?
 That's all you need.

+Just ask: Are you more comfortable living your life as a gender?

 ### Do I have to medically transition to be trans?

-No. You do not have to medically transition - The belief that you must transition is actually known as "gatekeeping" and is harmful - This specific gatekeeping is known as transmedicalism.
+No. You do not have to medically transition - The belief that you must transition is actually gatekeeping and is harmful - This specific gatekeeping is known as transmedicalism.

 ### Can I change course if I realize I'm something else?